aquasecurity/tracee/docs/contributing/guidelines.md

 ## Contributing to Documentation

-Our documentation aims to follow the [Diátaxis documentation framework](https://diataxis.fr/) which includes:
+Our documentation aims to follow the [Diátaxis documentation framework](https://diataxis.fr/).

 To contribute to the documentation: